-SAFe is an agile framework aimed to be deployed at enterprise scale, based on Lean, Agile and DevOps approaches.
+Among all the project management methods and tools, SAFe is an agile framework aimed to be deployed at enterprise scale, based on Lean, Agile and DevOps approaches.
 Even though deploying agility at enterprise scale may sound appealing, when it comes to the practical stage, the complexity of the technical vocabulary is likely to be disheartening for many of us.
 Before getting started, you better take time to learn the basics: how to speak SAFe – scaled agile framework ?
 Let’s see all about vocab, roles and specific events.
+And for those who may want to go further, the nexts step is choosing a SAFe tool for Enterprise Agile Planning.

 The fundamentals of SAFe – Glossary